 Compound words for Starters

-If there is one thing that I enjoy teaching to my YL is definitely compound nouns.
-I like to think about them as two pieces of a jigsaw that when you put them together, you can create a new word.
-Here is a lesson plan and a set of worksheets that I came up with… Continue reading Compound words for Starters
+If there is one thing that I enjoy teaching to my YL is compound nouns.
+I like to think about them as two pieces of a jigsaw which create new words once they are put together.
+Here is a lesson plan and a set of worksheets I came up with for Cambridge Starters.
+It's been… Continue reading Compound words for Starters

 Is it possible to plan for very young learners?